-Other costly blunders are often made even by some parents who are alumni of elite/Ivy League universities, whose kids already attend private schools, or who are (U)HNWIs.
+Other costly blunders are often made even by some parents who are alumni of elite/Ivy League universities, who are (U)HNWIs, and whose kids already attend (“top-tier”) private (day or boarding) schools.

-These subpar and painful outcomes often stem from operating with limiting or disempowering beliefs.
-The worst are disempowering beliefs ingrained as true.
+These subpar and painful outcomes often stem from operating with some limiting or disempowering beliefs and habits.
+The WORST are disempowering beliefs ingrained as true.

-These are part of the pattern recognition and observations from our own vast empirical evidence, applied research, and analysis of thousands of datapoints through the years.
+Yes, these are part of the pattern recognition and observations from our own vast empirical evidence, applied research, and analysis of thousands of data points through the years.

 Parents want the best for their kids, but often don’t know what they don’t know, or don’t know how to get there.